 If your business has large expenditures at gas stations, earning 4x points is hard to beat.
 CLICK HERE to read our full review of the American Express Business Gold Card.

 Costco Anywhere Visa

-The Costco Anywhere Visa card earns 4% back on purchases on gasoline, up to the first $7,000 each year.
+The Costco Anywhere Visa card earns 4% back on gasoline purchases, up to the first $7,000 each year.
 You will earn points at gas stations AND when buying Costco Gas.
 Since gas purchases at wholesale clubs are typically excluded from bonus categories, earning 4% on those purchases is a huge plus, if you buy gas at Costco often.

 American Express Everyday Preferred

 The American Express Everyday Preferred earns 2 Membership Rewards points for gas purchases.
-The card also gives a 50% bonus on points earned if you use the card 30 times or more in a billing cycle giving you a return of 3 points return per dollar spent on gas.
-Membership Rewards is American Express type of transferrable points and I find it easy to use them for aspirational redemptions.
+The card also gives a 50% bonus on points earned if you use the card 30 times or more in a billing cycle giving you a return of 3 points per dollar spent on gas.
+Membership Rewards is American Express’s transferrable points currency and I find it easy to use them for aspirational redemptions.
 I used AMEX points to book the best award trip I ever planned for my dad and his wife, getting them to Bali and back in business class.

 Bank of America Cash Rewards

 If you’re looking for a no requirement, no annual fee, cash back card, the Bank of America Cash Rewards card may be perfect for you.
 It earns 3% cash back in the category of your choice: gas, online shopping, dining, travel, drug stores, or home improvement/furnishings, 2% at grocery stores and wholesale clubs and 1% cashback on other purchases.
 Bonus rewards are capped at $2,500 in combined grocery/wholesale club/selected category purchases each quarter.